Erlemar/dswok/General ML/Linear Regression.md

 - Linearity: The relationship between $X$ and $Y$ is linear.
 - Homoscedasticity: Constant variance of residuals $(Var(ε|X) = σ²)$.
 This means that error distribution is consistent or all values of the features, there should be no discernible patterns.
 - No Multicollinearity: Independent variables shouldn't be highly correlated with each other.
 This can be checked using correlation matrices or Variance Inflation Factor (VIF).
 - Normality: Residuals are normally distributed $(ε ~ N(0, σ²))$.
-This can be checked Q-Q plots of the residuals or by histograms, or through statistical tests such as the Kolmogorov-Smirnov test.
+This can be checked through Q-Q plots of the residuals or by histograms, or through statistical tests such as the Kolmogorov-Smirnov test.
 Relevant for MLE only
 - Independence: Observations are independent of each other
 - No Exogeneity: $E(ε|X) = 0$, meaning the errors are uncorrelated with the predictors